 - Supporting the Ministry of Health to improve other programs for maternal and child health and nutrition, including:

-- Development of a national policy and a national strategy on infant and young child feeding
+- Development of a national policy, national strategy, and job aids on infant and young child feeding

 - Development of a national strategy on social and behavior change communication related to nutrition

 - Development and implementation of systems and tools to improve the quality of nutrition services